marnix/zigmmverify/README.md

 - Loop over statements keeping a stack of blocks (for $d/$e/$f and $c/$v) and a map (for $p/$a).

-- For each statement, decompress the proof if necessary.
+- For each statement, run the proof.
+  For compressed proofs, don't decompress-then-run:
+  Decompression needs some context
+  (viz. the mandatory hypotheses for the $p statement, and the number of hypotheses for each referenced statement), and that context is more readily available while running the proof.

 - Execute proof against state (stack+map).